markosamuli/dotfiles/README.md

 Git
 ---

-My favourite aliases are in my `.gitconfig` with the top commands below:
+My favourite aliases are in `.gitconfig.example` with the top commands below:

 - `git co` - checkout
 - `git ci` - commit